 Getting hands on Arduino Ethernet Shield

--->Probably everyone knows Arduino and probably using it.
-Actually this development platform is worth its popularity.
+Probably everyone knows Arduino and perhaps using it.
+This development platform is worth its popularity.
 Probably the best thing about it is open-source ideology.
-Indeed it is great development platform that includes software and hardware solutions where even non electronics guru can master great projects very quickly.
-In a few years Arduino has grown in a great community around the world.
-And that is great – this means that you have access to endless resources, endless project ideas and lots of members that are willing to help if you are stuck with something.
-All basic information you can always find in http://www.arduino.cc/.
+Indeed it is an excellent development platform that includes software and hardware solutions where even non-electronics guru can master great projects.
+In a few years, Arduino has grown in a great community around the world.
+And that is great – this means that you have access to endless resources, endless project ideas and lots of members willing to help if you are stuck with something.
+All the necessary information you can always find in https://www.arduino.cc/.

-Now lets grab the newest stable Arduino software release from http://arduino.cc/en/Main/Software.
-And lets get ready for a simple test.
-To make things more interesting I decided to make a simple LED control in order to feel client-server and server-client communications.
-I hooked led to digital pin 4 while other end to GND via current limiting resistor.
-I have connected Ethernet shield to WRT54G router.
-As I used standard port 80 there were no need for additional configuration.
+Now let us grab the newest stable Arduino software release from https://arduino.cc/en/Main/Software.
+And let’s get ready for a simple test.
+I decided to make a simple LED control to feel client-server and server-client communications to make things more interesting.
+I hooked led to digital pin 4 while another end to GND via the current limiting resistor.
+I have connected the Ethernet shield to WRT54G router.
+As I used standard port 80, there was no need for additional configuration.

 #include <Ethernet.h>

-Of course you can also use additional like WString.h which I used for fetching data from HTTP request.
+You can also use additional like WString.h which I used for fetching data from the HTTP request.

 byte mac[] = { 0xDE, 0xAD, 0xBE, 0xEF, 0xFE, 0xED }; //physical mac address